davidp84/SEPMA2/README.txt

 2.1 Flow not currently implemented.
 Fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)

-2.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+2.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 16/OCT/2022 (RBullock Testing)

-2.3 Phone number allows letters Not fixed as of 15/OCT/2022 (RBullock Testing)
+2.3 Phone number allows letters - Not fixed as of 16/OCT/2022 (RBullock Testing)

+2.4 E-mail address not validated / allow blank - Not fixed as of 16/OCT/2022 (RBullock Testing)

 3. Login Menu

-3.1 Login feedback says invalid input, when it should say incorrect username or password. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+3.1 Login feedback says invalid input, when it should say incorrect username or password. - Not fixed as of 16/OCT/2022 (RBullock Testing)

-3.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+3.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 16/OCT/2022 (RBullock Testing)

-3.3 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
+3.3 Login menu does not have a enter input display text. example (Selection:) - Not fixed as of 16/OCT/2022 (RBullock Testing)

 3.4 There is currently no validation performed on email addresses - Not fixed as of 15/OCT/2022 (RBullock Testing)